 On April 23, 2010, Plaintiffs David Opalinski and James McCabe, on behalf of themselves and a putative class of similarly situated Staffing Managers, filed a Complaint in the United States District Court for the District of New Jersey naming the Company and one of its subsidiaries as Defendants.
 The Complaint alleges that salaried Staffing Managers located throughout the U.S. have been misclassified as exempt from the Fair Labor Standards Act's overtime pay requirements.
 Plaintiffs seek an unspecified amount for unpaid overtime on behalf of themselves and the class they purport to represent.
 Plaintiffs also seek an unspecified amount for statutory penalties, attorneys' fees and other damages.
-At this stage of the litigation, it is not feasible to predict the outcome of or a range of loss, should a loss occur, from this proceeding and, accordingly, no amounts have been provided in the Company's financial statements.
-The Company believes it has meritorious defenses to the allegations, and the Company intends to vigorously defend against the litigation.
+On October 6, 2011, the Court granted the Company's motion to compel arbitration of the Plaintiffs' allegations.
+At this stage, it is not feasible to predict the outcome of or a range of loss, should a loss occur, from these allegations and, accordingly, no amounts have been provided in the Company's financial statements.
+The Company believes it has meritorious defenses to the allegations, and the Company intends to vigorously defend against the allegations.